SuLab/sulab.org/_members/melody-yin.md

 ---

-Melody Yin was a rising high school senior who joined the lab as an intern for the summer of 2024, working on genomic studies of aging.
+Melody Yin is a rising high school senior who joined the lab as an intern for the summer of 2024, working on genomic studies of aging.
 Her poster describing her research is below.

 {%
   include figure.html